Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can bring a small cooler with snacks and non-alcoholic beverages.
 No commercial food, alcohol or glass can be brought into either Residents Club.

 Infant flotation devices and noodles are permitted.
 No toys, balls, or other types of flotation devices are allowed.

 Yes.
 ALL children who are not fully potty trained must wear a disposable swim diaper, along with a reusable swim diaper.

 Both may be purchased at the front desk of each club.
-A disposable diaper is $1 and a reusable diaper is $15.
+A disposable diaper costs $1 and a reusable diaper costs $15.